mvolkmann/blog/src/ocaml.md

 A list is an immutable, ordered collection of values that all have the same type.
-Lists are implemented as a variant type with two constructors whose values from a singly linked list.
+Lists are implemented as a variant type with two constructors whose values form a singly linked list.
 The first constructor is `[]` (pronounced "nil"), which represents an empty list.
 The second constructor is `::` (pronounced "cons", short for "construct")